• Home

 • My Account

-Print Dealers Bernard Derroitte (Armstrong Fine Art of Chicago) and Ed Pollack (Edward T. Pollack Fine Arts of Portland Maine) will produce the Capital Art Fair again at the University Club of Washington DC on the weekend of April 5-7.
+Print Dealers Bernard Derroitte (Armstrong Fine Art of Chicago) and Ed Pollack (Edward T. Pollack Fine Arts of Portland Maine) will produce the Capital Art Fair again at the University Club of Washington DC on the weekend of November 7th to 9th.

 The Capital Art Fair, started more than 40 years ago, is the oldest Fair in America devoted to fine prints and drawings.
 This year’s Fair will open with a ticketed cocktail party preview on Friday from 5 pm to 8 pm.
 Saturday hours will be 10 am to 5 pm; Sunday hours 11 am to 5 pm.
 Admission is free on Saturday and Sunday.